scoknig/personal-site/content/_index.md

 Hi there.
 As you can see up there in the title, I'm Scott Knight.
 I'm a Data Automation Engineer in south Louisiana.

-Having written loads of complex software for clients through the years as a software & data engineer, I like to keep things simple when it comes to my own projects.
-This site is a testament to that principle.
+Having written loads of complex software for clients through the years as a software & data engineer, I like to practice digital minimalism and keep things simple when it comes to my own projects.
+This site is a testament to that.

 ## Work

-Coming from a full-stack engineering background, I'm currently Sa Data Automation Engineer at [Sev1Tech](https://sev1tech.com).
+Coming from a full-stack engineering background, I'm currently a Data Automation Engineer at [Sev1Tech](https://sev1tech.com).

 I also occasionally consult on technical projects and build fun things through [KnightLab](https://knightlab.co).
 Recently, KnightLab began branching out from the software world and is now offering [old media archival and digitization services](https://knightlab.film) as well.